-- We will liaise with support services to ensure that we can refer and signpost families to additional help. - If a parent is unable to travel to parent meetings or sessions due to family circumstances, we will try to make alternative arrangements.
+- If a parent is unable to travel to parent meetings or sessions due to family circumstances, we will try to make alternative arrangements.
 The Young Carer or parent may request this. - We will provide advice about how young people can get into college where transport is a problem. - The college is accessible to parents who have mobility and communication problems and where accessibility of campus is an issue, invite parents to another accessible campus. - We seek feedback and ideas from Young Carers, LAYP and their families. - Establish individual pupil support plans for those Young Carers or LAYP with specific needs where appropriate. - We allow Young Carers to use a telephone to call home during breaks and lunch times so as to reduce any worry they may have about a family member. - The Head of Additional Learning Needs and Wellbeing, Wellbeing and Safeguarding Coordinators, and the Wellbeing Team will keep up to date with national and local developments and with legislation and guidance affecting Young Carers and their families. - Retain a percentage of the allocated Financial Contingency Fund for LAYP learners which is non means tested. - Waiver any enrolment fees for learners who are LAYP. - If appropriate, any young carer or LAYP who has co-occurring additional learning needs can access an enhanced transition into College through the Additional Learning Needs team. - Welcome any child, parent or family member who wishes to discuss their family circumstances so that we can help the learner in achieving their potential. - Give unqualified access to our Wellbeing Hubs and support from our Wellbeing Officers.